 - With the exception of some stretches near Reykjavik, the Ring Road is mainly single carriage roads (one lane in each direction), with no hard shoulder and often a steep ditch on each side – so the options to pull over or turn around are limited to junctions and road turnings

-- The Ring Road is mainly toll-free, but there is one tunnel in north Iceland near Aykureyri (its called the Vaðlaheiðargöng tunnel) where you’ll need to pay a toll online, using your car registration number.
-The cost is 1650 ISK for a car, which works out as £10 or US$11.50.
+- The Ring Road is mainly toll-free, but there is one tunnel in north Iceland near Aykureyri (it’s called the Vaðlaheiðargöng tunnel) where you’ll need to pay a toll online, using your car registration number.
+The cost is 1650 ISK for a car, which works out to £10 or US$11.50.
 If you don’t want to pay the toll, you can take a longer detour to avoid the tunnel.

 - Weather can change quickly, and even in summer you may experience heavy rain or low visibility – so watch your speed and use fog lights